-Our Wake Forest veterinarians can perform a number of surgical procedures, including soft tissue surgery, spay & neuter procedures, c-sections and more.
+Our Wake Forest veterinarians can perform a number of surgical procedures, including soft tissue surgery, spay and neuter procedures, dental surgery and more.

 We offer a wide range of veterinary surgeries for dogs and cats in our Wake Forest hospital, using advanced surgical techniques and carefully following surgical safety protocols.

 During each surgery, one of our dedicated staff will administer anesthesia and monitor your pet using our patient monitoring equipment.
 We will also provide pain management for your pet.

 Our highest priorities after the surgery is over is pain management and post-operative monitoring.
 Your vet will provide thorough instructions for taking care of your pet once they return home.